Homemade Everything Bagels

 - Combine – In the bowl of a stand mixer with the dough hook attachment on medium-high speed, combine with a whisk the warm water, yeast, oil, and barley malt syrup (or honey).
 Add the bread, all-purpose flour, and salt.

-Pro tip - You can also transfer the dough to a well-dusted worktop and knead for 20 to 25 minutes. - Rise - When the dough is smooth, soft, and elastic shape it into a ball.
-Place the dough in an oiled bowl seam side down.
+- Rise – When the dough is smooth, soft, and elastic, shape it into a ball.
+Place the dough in an oiled bowl, seam side down.
 Cover with a clean kitchen towel or plastic wrap.
 Leave in a warm place.
-Let rise for 60 to 90 minutes until doubles in volume.
-Or let slowly rise in the fridge overnight.
+Let it rise for 60 to 90 minutes until it doubles in volume.
+Or let it slowly rise in the fridge overnight.

-Pro tip - In winter, you may need 90 minutes or more for the dough to rise.
-But, in summer the dough may double in 45 minutes.
-If you can't attend to it at that moment, de-gas and reshape the dough into a ball, then leave to double in volume again.
+Pro tip – In winter, you may need 90 minutes or more for the dough to rise.
+But, in summer, the dough may double in 45 minutes.
+If you can’t attend to it at that moment, degas and reshape the dough into a ball, then leave it to double in volume again.

-- Divide - When the dough doubles in volume, transfer it to a well-dusted floured surface.
+- Divide – When the dough doubles in volume, transfer it to a well-dusted floured surface.
 Punch it down and remove any air bubbles.
-Divide the dough into 2 portions then each portion into 6 equal pieces.
+Divide the dough into two portions, then each portion into six equal pieces.
 This makes 12 bagels of approximately 125 grams each.

 Pro trip – Resting the dough in between steps is crucial to help the gluten relax.
 Otherwise, stretching and shaping become a challenge.